 4 Top off a dish.

-If you want a way to dress up a simple dish, try adding a dollop of heated sour cream.
+If you want to dress up a simple dish, try adding a dollop of heated sour cream.
 This will add creaminess and flavor to any dish.

 5 Add creaminess to a recipe.